 With regard to the “Business Track”, short-term business trips to other countries (with the exception of Singapore, Vietnam, South Korea, and China), foreigners with permanent residence status in Japan, and Japanese citizens are suspended.

 Future possibilities of greater openings for business travel

 At the moment, the “Business Track” is only available for Singapore and South Korea.
 However, the government is currently conducting negotiations with countries where the situation regarding Coronavirus is considered relatively controlled.
-Those countries are Vietnam, Thailand, Australia, New Zealand, Cambodia, South Korea, China, Hong Kong, Macau, Brunei, Malaysia, Myanmar, Mongolia, Laos and Taiwan.
+Those countries are Vietnam, Thailand, Australia, New Zealand, Cambodia, China, Hong Kong, Macau, Brunei, Malaysia, Myanmar, Mongolia, Laos and Taiwan.
 Depending on the evolution of other regions, more countries are expected to be added to this list.

 The conditions of this program depend on the country.
 Singapore residents can enter Japan for business travel of 30 days maximum.
 On the other hand, South Korea business travellers can enter Japan for short-term travel or mid to long-term travel.
 The main difference between the “Resident Track” and the “Business Track” is that the business travellers can start their business activities as soon as they arrive in Japan.

 Limited business activities may be conducted within the 14-day quarantine period provided that a detailed “activities schedule” is submitted along with additional measures.
 For example, it will be possible to travel between your accommodation and the workplace.
 Consequently, you must have a government-sponsored app active at all times to track possible contacts with COVID-19 and constantly update or save your geolocation data.

 Can foreign students and workers enter Japan from October 2020?